ddfabbro/ddfabbro.github.io/_posts/2017-12-29-faces_data_analysis.md

 ![png](../assets/img/faces_data_analysis_files/faces_data_analysis_36_1.png)

-Obviously, we don't all 400 Components to represent a face with statistical significance.
-Adopting 110 components we can explain 95% of variance in the face, which still makes Subject 1 reconizeable.
+Obviously, we don't need all 400 Components to represent a face with statistical significance.
+Adopting 110 components we can explain 95% of variance in the face, which still makes Subject 1 recognizeable.

 ```python